 Along with those lauding the benefits of mindfulness come those who give accounts of negative experiences.
 So, what’s the truth, can mindfulness hurt us?

-People do have negative experiences with meditation
+People do sometimes have negative experiences

-We can always put the genie back in the bottle so to speak if we still refuse to address our issues, but we really can’t place the blame on meditation.
+We can always put the genie back in the bottle, so to speak, if we refuse to address our issues.
+But we really can’t place the blame on mindfulness.
 The blame lies with our denial.
 When we deny our emotions we create future pain.

 Mindfulness meditation isn’t the culprit here, it’s our friend, even if we’ve had a negative experience.
 With a little courage and help with our latent issues, we can make progress on our path to healing.